bitifet/SmarkForm/docs/index.md

        button to see resulting data.

     👉 Notice it inforces some default behaviours like a convenient minimum of one item or not exporting empty items for lists.
-But it can be easily changed, with properties like *min_items* and (🚧 FIXME!).
+But it can be easily changed, with properties like *min_items* and *exportEmpties*.

     👉 Check the *JS* tab to see the little JS just to initialize it as a *SmarkForm* and show you the data when exported.